State Department for Youth Affairs and The Arts

 County Commisioner’s Compound

-The Ministry of Youth Affairs was first established in December 2005 to address youth concerns in the country upon realization that the government needed to deal with the many socio-economic challenges facing the Kenyan youth to achieve the Millenium Development Goals.
-With the promulgation of the new Constitution of Kenya, 2010 and subsequent re-organization of government ministries, the youth docket has been domiciled in several ministries and is currently one of the three state departments in the Ministry of ICT Innovation and Youth Affairs.
-Agencies under the State Department for Youth Affairs are the Youth Enterprise Development Fund (YEDF) and The National Youth Council (NYC).
+The Ministry of Youth Affairs was first established in December 2005 to address youth concerns in the country upon realization that the government needed to deal with the many socio-economic challenges facing the Kenyan youth to achieve the Milenium Development Goals.
+With the promulgation of the new Constitution of Kenya, 2010 and subsequent re-organization of government ministries, the youth docket has been domiciled in several ministries and is currently one of the two state departments in the Ministry of Youth Affairs, The Arts and Sports.
+Agencies under the State Department for Youth Affairs & The Arts include; Kenya National Innovation Agency (KeNIA), The National Youth Council (NYC), Kenya Film Classification Board (KFCB), Kenya Cultural Centre, Kenya National Library Services (KNLS), Kenya Film Commission, and Kenya Copyright Board (KECOBO).

 Mandate and Functions